Autumn Crisis of 1850: German Dualism, or: the Austro-Prussian rivalry

 Since the end of the Middle Ages, Habsburg Austria had been the main power in the Holy Roman Empire.
 However, by the 18th century at the latest, Prussia in North Germany rose to power, so that a rivalry between the two powers developed, the so-called German Dualism.
-After 1815, during the period of the German Confederation, Prussia belonged to the Confederation with almost all of its territories, while Austria belonged only to its predominantly German-speaking north western part.
+After 1815, both became members, albeit not in their full territory, of the new German Confederation.
 The Confederation was essentially a military alliance, but also served to suppress liberal, democratic and national movements.

 In the revolutionary period of 1848-1849, Austria rejected a German nation-state, whether with or without parts of Austria.
 Instead, it wanted to see the old German Confederation restored as a pure confederation of states, at best with minor changes, but without a national parliament or national executive (government).
 Austria's maximum goal, officially since March 1849, was a Greater Austria, i.e. a German confederation including all areas of Austria that had hitherto been outside the confederation.

 Prussia, on the other hand, had given signals during this period that it might support a Lesser Germany solution under Prussian leadership, i.e., a German nation-state without Austria.
 In April 1849, Prussian King Frederick William IV had rejected the liberal Frankfurt Constitution, but immediately proposed a unification project that later became known as the Erfurt Union.
 Although the smaller states and the kingdoms of Saxony and Hanover joined in May 1849 (the Three Kings' Alliance), those two kingdoms fell away over the course of the months, as did a number of small states, including Kurhessen in May 1850.

-In April 1848, the people of Schleswig-Holstein had rebelled against their sovereign, Duke Frederick VII, who was also the King of Denmark.
+In April 1848, the people of the duchies of Schleswig and Holstein had rebelled against their sovereign, Duke Frederick VII, who was also the King of Denmark.
 This Schleswig-Holstein uprising led to a war that was interrupted several times by armistices.
 Prussia and other German states intervened on the side of the Schleswig-Holsteiners.
 This became an official federal war (Bundeskrieg) of the German Confederation, decided on by the old Bundestag that was still in power in early 1848.
 Denmark, however, was diplomatically supported by the great powers Britain and Russia.

 At the beginning of 1849, the revolutionary German Empire, as the successor to the German Confederation, had established a new government in Schleswig-Holstein (Statthalterregierung).
 From July 10, 1849, however, the people of Schleswig-Holstein were left to their own devices, as Prussia had concluded an armistice with Denmark (Treaty of Berlin).
 According to the armistice, only Holstein was to be governed by the new government, Schleswig came under a commission controlled by Denmark.
 In the Peace of Berlin of July 2, 1850, Prussia completely abandoned the new government: Denmark was allowed to restore its rule militarily in Holstein as well and, if necessary, to call on the German Confederation for help.